-When Kimberly Krattley was a Hopkins, MN, high school senior, she didn’t know that she could be admitted to multiple colleges.
+When Kimberly Krattley was a Hopkins, Minn., high school senior, she didn’t know that she could be admitted to multiple colleges.
 “Being a first-generation college student, I thought that each student was accepted to just one college.
 So, when I was accepted to Concordia, I assumed that was where I would go.
 When I got acceptances from the University of Minnesota and St. Cloud State the next week, I thought, wait a minute, this doesn’t make any sense!”

 It was confusing experiences like this one that prompted Krattley — by then a college junior — to develop the website Collegeconnected.net, which explains things like types of colleges, financial aid, and the admission process.
 She created this website as her community service project for the Phillips Scholars Program.